Keith Gessen Returns to Russia

 An Air of Authenticity

 The first thing which I believe should be mentioned about this story, is the fact the author used a part of his own biography in order to create the character of Andrei.
 Indeed, Gessen too immigrated from the Soviet Union at the age of six with his family to go live in the United States… thankfully though, it seems his career has been much more rewarding than Andrei’s.
 In any case, we often feel how close the author is to the main character, how he slowly builds him up, adds little details to his personality, makes him grow, and ultimately understands how he feels and what motivates him.
-I think it’s safe to say the author saw himself in the character he was writing for many passages of the book, if not in its entirety.
+I think it’s safe to say the author saw himself in the character he was writing for many passages of A Terrible Country, if not in its entirety.
 This personal approach to the protagonist makes him feel extremely believable and realistic as a person, and no matter how many missteps he makes it’s difficult to find a reason to stop cheering for him.

 Moving beyond the character himself, the author has obviously done an incredible amount of research over the years on his home country and its history.
 If I hadn’t read up on the author’s biography before this, I would have assumed him to be either living in Russia or a scholar of the highest order.
 He takes us not only through the capitalist Russia of today, but through the grandmother we also revisit many different periods of the Soviet Union and witness fragments from a unique microcosm in human history, perhaps never to be repeated.
 Gessen is especially proficient in characterizing the secondary and tertiary characters Andrei comes across, making them feel like the random people you would expect to encounter on the streets of Moscow.
 They all give the impression of carrying a slice of life with them to show us, and while they may not always relate to anything in the story, they are certainly never boring.